-Don't smoke: Smoking or using tobacco is one of the most significant risk factors for developing heart disease.
-Chemicals in tobacco can damage your heart and blood vessels, leading to narrowing of the arteries (atherosclerosis).
-Atherosclerosis can ultimately lead to a heart attack.
+Don't smoke: Not smoking or using tobacco is one of the most significant factors for preventing heart disease.
+Chemicals in tobacco can damage your heart and blood vessels, leading to narrowing of the arteries (atherosclerosis), which can ultimately lead to a heart attack.
 When it comes to heart disease prevention, no amount of smoking is safe.
-Smokeless tobacco and low-tar, low-nicotine cigarettes are also risky, as is exposure to secondhand smoke.
+Smokeless tobacco and low-tar, low-nicotine cigarettes are also risky, as is exposure to secondhand smoke

-- Exercise daily: Getting some regular, daily exercise can reduce your risk of fatal heart disease.
+Exercise daily: Getting regular, daily exercise can help with heart disease prevention as well.
 And when you combine physical activity with other lifestyle measures, such as maintaining a healthy weight, the payoff is even greater.
-Try getting at least 30 to 60 minutes of moderately intense physical activity most days of the week.
-If you can't meet those guidelines, don't throw in the towel.
-Even shorter amounts of exercise offer heart benefits.
-And don't forget everyday activities such as gardening, housekeeping, taking the stairs and walking the pooch all count.
+Try to get at least 30 to 60 minutes of moderately intense physical activity most days of the week.
+If you can't meet those guidelines, don't get discouraged - even shorter amounts of exercise offer heart benefits.
+And don't forget that everyday activities such as gardening, housekeeping, taking the stairs and walking the dog all count.

-- Eat a heart-healthy diet: It's important to consume foods that are low in fat, cholesterol and salt.
+Eat a heart-healthy diet: It's important to consume foods that are low in fat, cholesterol and salt.
 A diet rich in fruits, vegetables, whole grains and low-fat dairy products can help protect your heart.
-Beans, other low-fat sources of protein and certain types of fish also can also reduce your risk of heart disease.
+Beans, other low-fat sources of protein and certain types of fish can also help prevent heart disease.

-- Get screened regularly: High blood pressure and high cholesterol can damage your heart and blood vessels.
+Get screened regularly: High blood pressure and high cholesterol can damage your heart and blood vessels.
 But without testing for them, you probably won't know if you have these conditions.
-That's why it is critically important to get regular screenings so you know your numbers and whether action is needed.
+That's why it is critical to get regular screenings so you know your numbers and whether or not further action is necessary.